AlessioGiambrone/hugo-theme-ultima-thule/README.md

 ## How to configure

 The theme doesn't require any advanced configuration.
-Just copy:
+Just copy, as for:

 ``` toml
 baseurl = "/"